 The distribution of men and women across industries has not changed noticeably from the 2023 Diversity Barometer to this year's edition.
-There have been some percentagewise changes towards a more equal gender representation within, for example, 'Public administration' and 'Hotels and restaurants'.
-At the same DB24
+There have been some percentagewise changes towards a more equal gender representation within, for example, 'Public administration, defense and police' and 'Hotels and restaurants'.
+At the same time, we Men Women DB24 DB24 DB23 DB23 are now further from equal gender representation within, for example, 'Travel agencies, cleaning and other operational services', 'Finance and insurance' and 'Knowledge services'.

-DB23

-DB23